rodolfoacostacastro/USBmicroscope_openCV/README.md

 # USBmicroscope_openCV
 This is a Processing sketch to be used with an USB microscope to do computer vision analysis.

-This program was writen in the third Digital Naturalism Conferece in Batticaloa, Sri Lanka.
+This program was written in the third Digital Naturalism Conferece in Batticaloa, Sri Lanka.
 The main intention of the program is to reconigze movement under a USB microscope with the computer vision library openCV.
 By default it does some backgroundsubstraction on the image to draw the contours of beings moving under the microscope.The backgroudsubstraction allows to